 Lord Mayor's Better Suburbs Grants Community Support Category

-Applications are now open for the first round of Community Support grants from the Brisbane Lord mayor's Better Suburbs programme for projects which:
+Community Support grants from the Brisbane Lord Mayor's Better Suburbs programme are for projects which:

 The criteria for this programme exclude events, general operating expenses and purchase of single use plastics, amongst other things.
-Applications close on 24 April 2023.
+Round 2 for 2023/24 opens on 29 January 2024.

 Connected Communities Grants